|Nutrition Facts (per serving)|

 Combine sweetened condensed milk and peanut butter in a mixing bowl.
 Stir to blend thoroughly and then set aside.

 Pat 1/2 to 2/3 of the oat mixture in the bottom of prepared baking pan.
-Use enough to cover bottom of pan (this should be about 13 ounces of the mixture for the bottom of the pan, or slightly more than half).
+Use enough to cover the bottom of pan (this should be about 13 ounces of the mixture or slightly more than half).

 Drizzle bottom layer evenly with peanut butter mixture.
 Sprinkle chocolate chips over the peanut butter layer and remaining oat crumbs evenly over chocolate chips.

 - Add about 1/3 cup of finely chopped pecans, peanuts, coconut, or walnuts to the topping crumbs.